x

 • External Memory Aids

-These are systems or devices, whether electronic or not, that help makes up for decreased memory.
+These are systems or devices, whether electronic or not, that help make up for decreased memory.
 These include alarms that remind patients to take their medication, pictures, notes, message boards, or clocks with information to help reduce confusion and disorientation.

 • Consistent Daily Routine

-Establishing a daily rhythm is helpful for dementia patients and a consistent schedule allows patients to get access to a higher level of stability and independence.
-Caregivers may also notice times of the day when patients are more cooperative and less-disoriented – important events or activities should be scheduled for these periods.
+Establishing a daily rhythm is helpful for dementia patients, and a consistent schedule allows patients to get access to a higher level of stability and independence.
+Caregivers may also notice times of the day when patients are more cooperative and less disoriented – important events or activities should be scheduled for these periods.

 • Stress Management